rizky-drakos/P-FCloHUS/README.md

-**P-FCloHUS** is a data mining algorithm for extracting <em>frequent-closed high utility sequential patterns</em> from a transactional dataset in parallel on multicore processors.
+**P-FCloHUS** is a data mining algorithm for extracting <em>frequent-closed high utility sequential patterns</em> from a transactional dataset in parallel on a multicore processor.

 <h1>Quick start</h1>